herereadthis/redwall/src/jekyll_code/_posts/2014-07-30-greeneyes.md

 ### Collapsible accordion content

-This module will create a menu listing such that pressing any of the list items will expand to show more content.
-This module is useful for compressing a lot of content to only show what the user wants to read.
+This module will create a menu listing such that pressing any of the list items will expand to show more content **([view on GitHub](https://github.com/herereadthis/greeneyes/blob/master/src/js/accordion.js))**.
+You will want to use it for compressing a lot of content to only show what the user wants to read.

 Coming soon ([GitHub issue #1](https://github.com/herereadthis/greeneyes/issues/1))